Kayli/logspub/philosophy/philosophy-people.md

 - life facts
   - was born with physical abnormalities
   - been successful holding position of minister of crime
-  - being rejected by the ruling class (envy)
+  - rejected by the ruling class (envy)
     - died at 73
 - confucianism remained dominant philosophy until rise of communist china
+- name origin
+  - "confucius" is a latinized form of the mandarin chinese kǒng fūzǐ (孔夫子, "master kong")

 ## zhuangzi (гуандзы) 369-286 bce